igorcobelo/forestry0/README.md

 `acs(x, A=27, a=0.1, E=0.1, p=0.05, pt=F, prot=c(Caryocar brasiliense, Myracrodruon urundeuva))`

-#If rn = T, the sample intensity is recalculated again from the value of t based on the first result of the sample intensity.
+#If rn=T, the sample intensity is recalculated again from the value of t based on the first result of the sample intensity.
 The 'ampl' argument indicates the range of classes for the diametric distribution graph.

 #Output graphic of diametric distribution: